Mintbase/Grants-Program/applications/PolkaSignIn.md

 In a Web2 world, OAuth is the industry-standard protocol for authorization, it obtains an access token--a string denoting a specific scope, lifetime, and other access attributes.
 Access tokens are issued to third-party clients by an authorization server with the approval of the resource owner.
 Then the client uses the access token to access the protected resources hosted by the resource server.

-In Web3, injected signers are widely used for connecting accounts with dApps, for example, Metamask one-click connect gives the dApp Ethereum accounts information with `eth_account` method, WalletConnect generate a QR code to connect a mobile wallet with its handshake protocol.
+In Mintbase, injected signers are widely used for connecting accounts with dApps, for example, Metamask one-click connect gives the dApp Ethereum accounts information with `eth_account` method, WalletConnect generate a QR code to connect a mobile wallet with its handshake protocol.
 And after connecting, every user action needs to be signed by the injected Ethereum account, this method is safe and efficient.

 Considering injected signers' "connect" feature as a sign-in method is not optimal because a malicious user could inject a custom signer like Metamask with a customized `eth_account` method so that the malicious user could pretend to be the owner of a labeled Ethereum address.
 So that for an injected signer, the user needs to sign a piece of data for each action, which is not efficient and has a bad user experience.